deity-io/falcon-platform-docs/docs/platform/server/api.md

 }
 ```

-Below you an find full example of how to register new ApiDatasource programmatically:
+Below you can find full example of how to register new ApiDatasource programmatically:

 ```javascript
 class TestDataSource extends ApiDataSource {